Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2025-11-09-Second-Module-Post.md

 conn.close()

 ### 2.9 Unit 10: Evaluate the security requirements of an API
 Security requirements specification for a REST API enabling Python connectivity to XML, JSON, and SQL.
 This specification targets a RESTful data exchange API used by Python clients to share data, perform scraping like retrieval, and connect to XML/JSON files and SQL databases.
-It balances interoperability with strong controls for confidentiality, integrity, availability, and compliance to the data regulatory frames.
+It balances interoperability with strong controls for confidentiality, integrity, availability, and compliance to the data regulatory frameworks.
 ### Scope and assumptions
 1. System context where Python client(s) interacting with a REST API that reads/writes XML/JSON payloads and executes SQL operations via a backend data layer.